Churning Bank Accounts… What You Need To Know!

 Churning Bank Accounts

-If you open too many bank accounts in a short period of time, you will start getting declined for further bank account application.
-Too many application will raise red flags because banks are mainly worried about a type of fraud called check kiting.
-This is when people with many bank accounts write checks with insufficient funds between different banks to create an temporary surplus of money from the bank’s funds availability policies.
+If you open too many bank accounts in a short period of time, you may start getting declined for new applications.
+Too many applications can raise red flags because banks are mainly concerned about a type of fraud called check kiting.
+This happens when people with multiple bank accounts write checks with insufficient funds between different banks in order to temporarily take advantage of the bankโ€™s funds availability policies.

-I have opened many bank accounts and besides the bonuses, there’s also another plus.
-You’ll realize that not all banks are the same and you’re current account might not have the best perks and customer service.
-There’s usually little differences from one bank to the other but when you deposit a lot of checks and do a lot of transfers, those differences add up.
+Iโ€™ve opened many bank accounts over the years, and besides earning bonuses, thereโ€™s another benefit.
+You quickly realize that not all banks are the same, and your current account may not offer the best perks or customer service.
+The differences between banks are often small, but if you deposit a lot of checks or make frequent transfers, those differences can add up over time.

 How to pick your bonuses

-A good rule of thumb is that you should go for bonuses of $100 and up.
+A good rule of thumb is that you should go for bonuses of $100 or maybe $200 and up.
 Then take into consideration the requirements for the bonus.
-If you’ll need to have a few thousand dollars tied up for a few months, then maybe a $100 bonus isn’t enough.
-Also think about monthly fees and what it takes to have them waived.
+If youโ€™ll need to keep a few thousand dollars tied up for a few months, then maybe a $100 bonus isnโ€™t enough.
+Also think about monthly fees and what it takes to have them waived, since those can quickly eat into your profits if youโ€™re not careful.

-Another reason to hold out for $100+ bonuses is because you cannot open endless bank accounts.
-Eventually you will start getting declined.
-Normally you would be safe with about 10 account per year, but there is no guaranteed safe number.
-I’ve only been declined once from Ridgewood Savings Bank so far, and even then I was told I had to open the account in branch for fraud prevention purposes.
-I usually apply for over 10 accounts per year, maybe close to 15.
+Another reason to hold out for higher bonuses is because you cannot open endless bank accounts.
+Eventually, you will start getting declined.
+Normally, you would probably be safe with about 10 accounts per year, but there is no guaranteed โ€œsafeโ€ number.
+Banks look at your overall banking history differently, and some are much more sensitive than others.
+I usually apply for over 10 accounts per year, sometimes closer to 15.

-When you apply for a new account you should also always check whether the bank does a soft or hard pull.
-If the bank does a hard pull, then the bonus has to be a few hundreds to make it worth.
-If it’s less then you’re better off just applying for a credit card with a sign up bonus.
+When you apply for a new account, you should also always check whether the bank does a soft or hard pull.
+If the bank does a hard pull, then the bonus should probably be a few hundred dollars to make it worthwhile.
+Otherwise, you may be better off applying for a credit card with a signup bonus instead.
+Hard pulls can temporarily lower your credit score and will remain on your credit report for up to two years, so theyโ€™re generally not worth it for smaller bank bonuses.

 Be organized and read the fine print